steenharsted/mocapr/README.md

 by frame global spatial joint-center positions.
 If the data contains these positions it is possible to wrangle the data into a format that will allow usage of the functions in this package.
-If you have such motion capture data from other systems, and if you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.
+If you have such motion capture data from other systems, I will be happy to make an attempt at writing an import function and include the function in this package.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr),